The networked input-output economic problem: Distributed computation of the equilibrium output vector

 \end{IEEEproof}

-As an observation from Theorem~\ref{thm:closed_IO_model}, in a closed input-output economic model, let $\m{x}_i[0]$ captures the initial prices of each economic system, and each economic system follows the producing pattern described by the matrix-weighted graph $\mc{G}$ and the update law \eqref{eq:dmwc}.
-Eventually, the economic systems belong to the set of out-roots $\mc{S}$ decides the equilibrium price structure.
-The output vectors of all economic systems outside the set of out-roots eventually vanish $\m{x}_i[k] \to \m{0}_d,~i\notin \mc{S}$, as they are being uni-directionally consumed by the economic systems belong to the set of out-roots.
-The contributions of each economic system $i \in \mc{S}$ are determined by the coefficients $\bar{\gamma}_{(\lceil\frac{i}{d}\rceil-1)d+1},\ldots,\bar{\gamma}_{\lceil\frac{i}{d}\rceil d}$, one coefficient for each industry.
+In a closed input-output economic model, starting from an initial price structure $\m{x}_i[0],~i=1,\ldots,n$, let each economic system follow the producing pattern described by the matrix-weighted graph ${G}$ and the update law \eqref{eq:c15_dmwc}.
+Theorem~\ref{thm:c15_closed_IO_model} suggests that the economic systems belong to the set of in-roots ${S}$ eventually decide the equilibrium price structure.
+The output vectors of all economic systems outside the set of in-roots eventually vanish $\m{x}_i[k] \to \m{0}_d,~i\notin {S}$, as they are being uni-directionally consumed by the economic systems belong to the set of in-roots.
+The contributions of each economic system $i \in {S}$ in equilibrium are determined by the coefficients $\bar{\gamma}_{(\lceil\frac{i}{d}\rceil-1)d+1},\ldots,\bar{\gamma}_{\lceil\frac{i}{d}\rceil d}$.

-Another notable observation is that, the theorem allows some economic systems $i\in \mc{S}$ to have $\m{A}_{ii}=\m{0}_{d\times d}$.
-Thus, the production of an economic system $i$ relies completely on the outputs of their out-neighbors, and their outputs are also being consumed only by their in-neighbors.
-As an economic interpretation of this observation, one may relate to an economic system acting as an outsourcing factory for other economic systems to produce products that will be sold to some other economic systems.
+Another notable observation is that, the theorem allows some economic systems $i\in {S}$ to have $\m{A}_{ii}=\bm{\Theta}_d$.
+Thus, the production of economic system $i$ relies completely on the outputs of their out-neighbors, and their outputs are also consumed only by their in-neighbors.

-\begin{Corollary}[Network of the same input-output matrix] Assume that all economic systems in the closed input-output model has a same input-output matrix $\m{A}_{ij}=\m{A}\in\mb{R}^{d \times d}$.
-Then, under the matrix-weighted updating algorithm \eqref{eq:dmwc},
+\begin{Corollary}[Network of identical sub-input-output matrices] Assume that all economic systems in a closed input-output model have a same input-output matrix $\m{A}_{ij}=\m{A}\in\mb{R}^{d \times d}$, $\forall (v_j,v_i)$.
+Then, under the matrix-weighted updating algorithm \eqref{eq:c15_dmwc},